 If you have additional resources that you think we should include, please let us know via email.

-To access the Google Drive information and resource bank, please click on the heading ‘Access the resources’ below.
+To access the Google Drive information and resource bank, please follow the link in the heading ‘COVID-19 resources’ below.

 Please note that much of the information in the resource bank may now be out of date.
 If you wish to access information and Easy Reads from during the pandemic, please click on the ‘Archive’ folder in the Google Drive.